 The Cannabis Control Commission requires extensive, remotely-monitored video surveillance and alarm systems.
-All deliveries and shipments are loaded or unloaded within a secure area that offers additional security for facility staff.
+All deliveries and shipments are securely loaded or unloaded to offer additional security for facility staff.
 Security systems will be provided by a licensed alarm company with direct experience of the challenges of the licensed cannabis industry.
 All security plans will be approved by the Local Police Department and the Commission prior to execution and following commissioning.